aarong/feedme-spec/README.md

 1. Perform operations on a server and be notified about the result.
 2. Access live data on the server and be notified when and why it changes.
-3. Subscribe to notifications about third-party operations on the server.
+3. Subscribe to notifications about operations on the server.

 The first objective is achieved using `Actions`; the second and third are achieved using actions in conjunction with `Feeds`.
 A Feedme API is a